tambrulee/P3---Better-Billing---NEW/README.md

 Better Billing a demo app which is built for Legal Billing.
 The app focuses on the time entry, billing and invoicing side of legal billing and works off a simple database framework.

 Lawyers simply input their time worked with a description of the work performed submitted against a client, matter and activiy code.
-The billing team can then pick up and review the time entries then push them to an randomly generated invoice number.
+The administrator, in this scenario the Partners, can then pick up and review the time entries then push them to an randomly generated invoice number.

+This version of the application works well in a small law firm scenario, but can be scaled and additional features could be added to handle matter maintainance and rates, for example.
+The app works on the presumption that the business user has applications and/or databases that could handle the matter, personnel, rates, roles databases.
+The project also could be linked to APIs to extend the app's functionality.

 # Dependencies
 HTML5